 As a government export credit agency, The Export Finance and Insurance Corporation (“EFIC”) provides finance and insurance support to assist Australian exporters.
 Eligible exporters who seek finance and insurance products are able to utilize this equity funding from EFIC through the Commonwealth.
 Exporters who previously found difficulty accessing funding through the private market are able to do so with this regime.

 The recent amendments to the Act – Export Finance and Insurance Corporation Act 1991 (Cth) (the “Act”) allows EFIC to lend directly to exporters of all goods as previous requirements only provided finance to exporters of “capital goods”.

-This provides additional assistance by the Government to Small Medium Enterprises (“SMEs”) looking to tap into overseas markets (an in particular, Asian markets).
+Small Medium Enterprises are already benefiting from these amendments as it provides additional assistance by the Government to Small Medium Enterprises (“SMEs”) as they look into tapping into the overseas markets (and in particular, Asian markets).

 Some of the matters that owners of SME businesses may wish to look into before exporting include (without limitation):